 Promoting diversity within IRESS

-IRESS intends to implement training programs designed to encourage individuals to recognise, embrace and support individual differences, including gender diversity.
+IRESS will implement training programs as part of its new-starter induction programme designed to encourage individuals to recognise, embrace and support individual differences, including gender diversity.
 There is no place for discrimination, prejudice, intolerance or bias at IRESS.

 IRESS has achieved this objective.

 During 2016 we implemented a coordinated programme for diversity inclusion training for new starters.